 permission for intersection of ground water table shall essentially be based on detailed hydro-geological study of the area.
 19 Regular monitoring of the flow rate of the springs and perennial nallahs flowing in and around the mine lease shall be carried out and records maintain.
 The natural water bodies and or streams which are flowing in an around the village, should not be disturbed.
 The Water Table should be nurtured so as not to go down below the pre-mining period.
 In case of any water scarcity in the area, the Project Proponent has to provide water to the villagers for their use.
 A provision for regular monitoring of water table in open dug wall located in village should be incorporated to ascertain the impact of mining over ground water table.
-The Report on changes in Ground water level and quality shall be submitted on six-monthly basis to the Regional Office of the Ministry, CGWA and State Groundwater Department/ State Poliution Control Board.
-There is no perennial nallahs in and around mine lease.
+The Report on changes in Ground water level and quality shall be submitted on six-monthly basis to the Regional Office of the Ministry, CGWA and State Groundwater Department/ State Pollution Control Board. lease.
 Not disturbed any village's natural water bodies or streams.
-Regular water monitoring carried out for open dug well / piezometers near mining area and water level and water quality report Quarterly to CGWA, GCWB & State Pollution Control Board.
-Drinking water is provided to the nearby villages through tankers.
-Report Submitted to MoEF&CC on six monthly basis.
-Attached as Annexure -I 20 Project Proponent shall regularly monitor and maintain records w.r.t. ground water level and quality in and around the mine lease by establishing a network of existing wells as well as new piezo-meter installations during the mining operation in consultation with Central Ground Water Authority/ State Ground Water Department.
+Regular water monitoring carried out for open dug well / piezometers near mining area and water level 20 Project Proponent shall regularly monitor and maintain records w.r.t. ground water level and quality in and around the mine lease by establishing a network of existing wells as well as new piezo-meter installations during the mining operation in consultation with Central Ground Water Authority/ State Ground Water Department.
 The Report on changes in Ground water level and quality shall be submitted on six-monthly basis to the Regional Office of the Ministry, CGWA and State Groundwater Department/ State Pollution Control Board Ground water level and water quality monitoring done regular basis and report submitted to CGWA, State Pollution Control Board and MoEF&CC on quarterly basis and six- monthly basis.
 21 The Project Proponent shall undertake regular monitoring of natural water course/ water resources/ springs and perennial nallahs existing/ flowing in and around the mine lease and maintain its records.
 The project proponent shall undertake regular monitoring of water quality upstream and downstream of water bodies passing within and nearby/ adjacent to the mine lease and maintain its records.
 Sufficient number of gullies shall be provided at appropriate places within the lease for management of water.
 PP shall carryout regular monitoring w.r.t. pH and included the same in monitoring plan.
-The parameters to be monitored shall include their water quality visar-vis suitability for usage as per CPCB criteria There is no perennial nallahs in and around mine- lease.
+The parameters to be monitored shall include their water quality visa-vis suitability for usage as per CPCB criteria There is no perennial nallahs in and around mine lease.
 Regular Monitoring of natural water resources around mining lease is carried out.
 Regular water monitoring carried out for open dug well / piezometers near mining area and water level and water quality report Quarterly to CGWA, GCWB & State Pollution Control Board.
-(Annexure-1 (1, 2 & 3).
+(Annexure- I (1, 2 & 3).